from collections import UserDict

 # Example usage

-- Directly within the class, or-
+- Directly within the class using custom

-Direct implementation within the class:
+Direct implementation within the class

 This approach implements validation logic directly within the class using a custom __setattr__